China's capital steps up COVID-19 measures as outbreak persists

-BEIJING (Reuters) - China’s capital Beijing said on Wednesday it will investigate all individuals who entered the city from abroad from Dec.
-10 and shut down a subway station after reporting the biggest daily jump in new COVID-19 cases in more than three weeks.
+BEIJING (Reuters) - China’s capital Beijing said it will investigate all individuals who entered the city from abroad from Dec.
+10 and it shut down a subway station after reporting the biggest daily jump in new COVID-19 cases in more than three weeks.

-The measures come amid what has become the country’s most severe COVID-19 outbreak since March 2020 ahead of the key Chinese Lunar New Year holiday season, when hundreds of millions travel, raising fears of another major COVID-19 wave that could bring the country back into a debilitating standstill.
+The measures come amid what has become China’s most serious coronavirus outbreak since March 2020 ahead of Lunar New Year holiday season, when hundreds of millions of people travel, raising fears of another major COVID-19 wave that could bring the country back into a debilitating standstill.

-The National Health Commission said on Wednesday that a total of 103 new COVID-19 cases were reported on Jan.
+The National Health Commission said on Wednesday a total of 103 new COVID-19 cases were reported on Jan.
 19, down from 118 a day earlier.
-Northeastern Jilin province reported 46 new cases, however, setting another record in daily cases, while Hebei province surrounding Beijing reported 19 new cases.
+Northeastern Jilin province reported 46 new infections, however, setting another record in daily cases, while Hebei province surrounding Beijing reported 19 new cases.

+Reported daily cases in China are currently far lower than in other major countries but the Chinese government is acutely aware of potential wider transmissions due to its dense urban populations and highly developed transport network.

 Beijing reported seven new cases, matching the total reported on Dec.
-28. Of these new patients, six patients live in Daxing district and the city’s subway operator said it shut down the Tiangong Yuan metro station located nearby the Daxing patients as part of COVID-19 prevention measures.
+28. Of these, six patients live in the Daxing district and the city’s subway operator said it had shut down the Tiangong Yuan metro station located near Daxing patients as part of COVID-19 prevention measures.

+Two Daxing cases reported on Jan.
+17 were analysed and are considered to be highly similar to the new, more transmissible strain of the virus that began spreading in Britain, Pang Xinghuo, deputy director of Beijing’s Center for Disease Control and Prevention, told a news conference on Wednesday.

+The two cases have no genetic association with previous local and imported cases in Beijing, nor to recent local cases in other Chinese regions, Pang said, adding the source of infection was initially determined to be from overseas.

-“We estimate that around 1.7 billion passenger trips will be made during the 2021 Lunar New Year travel season, averaging around 40 million per day,” said Wang Xiuchun, an official at the transport ministry, at a media briefing on Wednesday.
+“We estimate that around 1.7 billion passenger trips will be made during the 2021 Lunar New Year travel season, averaging around 40 million per day,” Wang Xiuchun, an official at the transport ministry, said at a separate media briefing.

-That would be a drop of 40% from the level in 2019, but 10% more than last year’s season and two times current levels, she said.
+That would be a drop of 40% from 2019, but 10% more than last year’s season and two times current levels, she said.

 China’s week-long Lunar New Year holiday begins on Feb.
 11.